 How long should ELSA involvement last?

-Most programmes would last for half a term to a term.
+Most programmes would last for at least half a term and up to a term, depending on the child and circumstances.
+Typically they are likely to be 8-12 weeks long, as time is needed to build rapport and identify appropriate targets.
 If they go on longer than this it suggests that clear programme aims have not been set.
 It may also create over-dependency upon the ELSA.
 An ELSA programme is not expected to remediate every need a pupil has.
 It should have a specific focus.
 (See Programme and session planning in Good Practice section.)
 Once the programme aims have been met, it may be appropriate to move from a planned programme to some informal follow-up support while the youngster generalises new learning into the wider school context.
 This maintenance support would involve seeing the pupil less frequently or more briefly than during the programme itself.
 Some pupils may at a later date receive a further period of intervention with different programme aims.

 Where should ELSA work be done?